 Obviously, this is something that I can help you with.
 Click on the blue button below and send me a link to the diamond details page.
 Or, you can send me the diamond grading report number and I'll check it out for you.

-Evaluating Durability Risks of Feathers:
+Evaluating Durability Risks:

 In the first place, you'll want to consider whether the feather breaks the edge of the stone.
 Secondly, you'll want to determine to what extent the feathers may break the edge.